Board Of Directors

 Linda Diamond Shapiro, Board Co-chair

 Kathryn Smous, Board Co-chair

 The Leadership Circle brings together friends and supporters of the Hyde Park Youth Symphony to help advance our mission to provide an outstanding orchestral experience for committed musicians from across the south side.
 Leadership Circle members support the organization through a number of voluntary efforts, helping us to make connections, and participating in profile-raising activities.
 The Leadership Circle meets once or twice annually.
 For more information, contact Liliana Lark, email@example.com.

 Liliana Lark, Board Liaison

-Thank you for your interest in the Hyde Park Youth Symphony and our new website.
+Thank you for your interest in the Hyde Park Youth Symphony.

 The Hyde Park Youth Symphony brings together diverse students from across the south side of Chicago to provide a high-quality orchestral performance experience as a training ground for the next generation of performers, educators, and advocates of music and the arts.

 HPYS is a 501(c)3 non-profit organization with a history spanning several decades, serving young people from public, private, and home school programs, from diverse racial, ethnic, educational, and economic backgrounds.
 Our program fills a significant gap, providing a voluntary, private sector response to declining school-based opportunities for orchestral performance and classical music appreciation.
 Our activist board and donors make it possible for all committed students to participate by keeping tuition low and providing full and partial scholarships as needed.